Sprink

 MVP Phase

-At the beginning of the MVP phase, I assisted in user story creation because of my uniquely close understanding of the current AS400 system and user workflows.
+As the team transitioned to the MVP phase, I assisted in user story creation because of my uniquely close understanding of the current AS400 system and user workflows.

-Near the end of the MVP design work, I was brought back onto the project to design the dashboard experience, non-member and unemployment workflows, as well as re-designed the funds & payments in the member profile to make it easier to understand a member's standing at-a-glance.
+I was brought back onto the project near the end of the MVP design work to design the dashboard experience, non-member and unemployment workflows, as well as re-design the Funds & Payments in the member profile.

 The dashboard would feed the user information they currently needed to seek out through numerous reports down cumbersome workflows.
 The new functionality would save users hours of time per week.